 - Free Mailchimp domain

-- The existed domain could also be connected
+- The existing domain could also be connected

 - Emailing list data can be used to run effective targeted Facebook and Instagram ads